uthircloudnative/azure-notes/README.md

   - Azure AD DS integrates with existing Azure tenant.
 This integration allows user singn into services and applications connected to managed domain using their existing credentials.
   - Azure AD DS is configured to perform one-way synchroniztion from Azure AD to Azure AD DS.

+### Azure Authentication methods

+  - SSO (Single Sign On)
+  - MFA (Multi Factor Authentication)
+  - Passwordless Authentication
+    - Windows Hellow for Business -> Tied to user Device like laptop and a biometric or PIN is attached/setup an extra authentication mechanism.
+    - Microsoft Authenticator App -> An app which is downloaded in to users devive and registered which provide a authentication PIN.
+    - FIDO2 Security Keys -> Fast Identity Online supports and promote open authentication standards and reduce the use of passwords. with this user can register and select a FIDO2 security key at the sign-in interface as main means of authentication.
+These keys are are USB devices or Bluetooth.
+Then these hardware devices are used to authenticate instead of password.